RequireSun/HTMLtoJSX/README.md

 1. Found the no instruction option `indent` which can set the indent space of output.
 1. Fixed the bugs of the incorrect out put when the `<thead>` `<tr>` tags were the outermost layers.
 1. The `outputClassName` will be capitalized by default.
+1. Updated the React and ReactDOM version of HTMLtoJSX (0.14.x -> 15.x.x).
+1. Added supports of attributes of SVG tags.

 React-Magic and HTMLtoJSX
 =========================